-The rise of predictive analytics has opened doors for marketers to understand consumers better and take the next step in automating how they communicate with their customers/prospects.
-Predictive tools are no longer just focused on analyzing data but are now able to predict customer behavior.
-It means that these tools can actually ‘predict’ what actions are likely to happen in the future, based on your current data.
+The rise of predictive analytics has opened doors for marketers to understand consumers better and elevate the manner in which they communicated and forged relationships with their customers/prospects.
+Gone are the days in which the scope of predictive tools was confined to simply churning or analyzing data; at present, they are able to provide marketers actionable insights regarding the behaviors and interactions of their customers.
+What this essentially means is that these tools utilize your current data to give you a highly accurate idea of what actions your buyers might take in the future.
 With this insight, marketers can now use targeted email marketing to increase response rates and conversions.

-What is Predictive Marketing and How Does It Affect Email Marketing?
+What Is Predictive Marketing And How It Is Changing The Way We Do Email Marketing?

-The term ‘predictive marketing’ refers to using customer insights to create personalized content that drives the right customers down the purchase funnel at the right time.
+The term ‘predictive marketing’ refers to using customer insights at the right time to create personalized content that drives the right customers down the purchase funnel.
 The goal of predictive marketers is to maximize the value per customer.

 Predictive marketing works by analyzing customer behavior, interests, and preferences to provide them with customized offers throughout their buying journey.
 It enables marketers to curate the perfect email for every subscriber and send them at the most appropriate time, significantly boosting conversions.
 This is different from behavioral email marketing that sends emails based on the past behavior of customers.
 Predictive marketers use rich data sets to understand each customer’s unique needs and preferences to build a personalized experience.